 4. “Decorate” your social media channels

-Spread holiday cheer is by decorating your social media channels with a holiday theme.
+Spread holiday cheer by decorating your social media channels with a holiday theme.
 Make sure to address all your media including Facebook, Yelp and Trip Advisor.
 You can keep it simple just consider “wrapping” your social pages with a bow.

 5. Welcome your guests with a gift